Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 17:1719:272h 10m, 1 change

-You can travel from Berlin Alexanderplatz to Dresden on FlixTrain trains.
+You can travel from Berlin Alexanderplatz to Dresden on Deutsche Bahn and FlixTrain trains.
 When you search for times and tickets, we might also show you some other options with multiple connections or operators if they’re available.

 Operating alongside its sister coach company FlixBus since 2018, FlixTrain provides cheap intercity connections using 100% green energy.
 The main routes served by FlixTrain are Cologne-Hamburg, Aachen-Cologne-Berlin, and Berlin-Stuttgart.
 The network will expand in future to include more routes to Munich and Leipzig.
 FlixTrain carriages are fitted with free WiFi and power outlets or USB charge points.
 Plus, every ticket comes with a seat reservation, guaranteeing you a seat for the journey.

-FlixTrain and RegioJet classes from Berlin Alexanderplatz to Dresden
+What FlixTrain and RegioJet classes are there from Berlin Alexanderplatz to Dresden?

 Compare the different travel classes offered by FlixTrain and RegioJet when travelling from Berlin Alexanderplatz to Dresden.